artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

 ..
 NOTE::

-   In AtoM 2.2, only Dublin Core (oai_dc) XML is currently available.
+   At this time, only Dublin Core (oai_dc) XML is currently available.

 **Example request:**